 I recently explored the historical reasons behind the creation of tax havens and the impact that they have had on international finance.
-In the second part of my blog I examine the response of the international community to the rise of tax havens or International Finance Centres (IFCs).
+In the second part of my blog I examine the response of the international community to the rise of tax havens or International Finance Centers (IFCs).

 It’s fair to say that the international response to tax havens has been mixed.
 I would argue that until the full effects of the global financial crisis took hold in 2008 tax havens were, if not welcomed, then certainly tolerated by international governments.
 However, as I described in my previous post, the rise of international terrorism, combined with the loss of significant tax revenues through the use of tax havens has brought the workings of offshore money firmly into the spotlight.

 The response from the European Union has been the most comprehensive to date.
 And with other global financial centers wedded to finance centers located in London, Paris or Hamburg, the EU’s requirements have had a spillover effect into other financial centers across the globe.

 Over the last twenty years the international community has slowly opened its eyes to the role played by IFCs and shell companies in facilitating money laundering and funding terrorism.
 The terrorist attacks that took place in the United States in 2001, and the subsequent “War on Terror”, may be looked at historically as the point where the international community decided to clamp down on illegal finance.
 Realising that the most effective way to stop criminals is to cut them off from accessing the proceeds of their ill-gotten gains, institutions such as the European Union have focused on strengthening regulations and enforcement.

 The European Union is recognised as leading the way when it comes to anti-money laundering regulation, and the most recent updates to the EU’s Money Laundering Directive focus heavily on shell companies and the identification of ultimate beneficial owners.